Instant Pot Crispy Carnitas (From Fresh or From Frozen!)

 - Transfer meat to a cutting board and shred.
 Broil the shredded meat

-What About a Frozen Pork Shoulder in the Instant Pot?
+Cooking Frozen Pork Shoulder in the Instant Pot

-To prepare a pork shoulder from Frozen: Turn on Saute function.
+Prepare From Frozen: Turn on Saute function.
 Saute the frozen meal for 5 minutes to release some liquid.
 Press Cancel.
-Cook at high pressure for 45-50 minutes with a natural release for 10 minutes and then a quick release.
-(The frozen meat will cook approximately the same amount of time as from fresh.)
+Follow Steps 5-8, except cook at high pressure for 45-50 minutes with a natural release for 10 minutes and then a quick release.

 One of the beauties of this meal is that it can be easily customized and served in so many different ways.
 That’s why I love this meal as one for large groups.
 Here are some ideas: